ericclack/pygamezero_pacman/doc/part1.rst

 ------------------

 OK, time to add our Pac-Man sprite.
 Let's start with an Actor to draw the sprite.
-Add this code just under the set of capitalised constants (e.g.  :code:`BLOCK_SIZE`):
+We need this sprite to be avaiable to all of our code, so add these new lines near the top of your program, just under :code:`WIDTH` and :code:`HEIGHT`:

 .. code:: python